 The CTL offers workshops on various advanced topics in teaching for graduate students looking to acquire new pedagogical frameworks and to innovate their teaching.
-Topics include inclusive teaching strategies, syllabus construction, visual thinking strategies, and public speaking.
+Topics include inclusive teaching strategies, syllabus construction, visual thinking strategies, and effective teaching observations.
 Learn more.

 CTLgrads Learning Communities

 By participating in these deeper multi-session discussions of the teaching literature with other graduate student instructors, you will develop new frameworks to innovate your teaching.
 Past CTL grads Learning Communities have discussed metacognition, activism in the classroom, feminist pedagogy, anti-racist pedagogy, and interdisciplinary approaches to teaching.
 Learn more.

 Lead Teaching Fellow Workshops

 Lead Teaching Fellows (LTFs) are experienced graduate student instructors who develop departmental workshops specific to the teaching and learning needs of their departments and can help support you and your peers in your teaching.
-Check the LTF wiki (log-in with UNI) to see upcoming LTF events.
+Check the LTF calendar to see upcoming LTF events.